billsioros/cookiecutter-pypackage/docs/CONTRIBUTING.md

 The **cookiecutter-pypackage** project utilizes the [Poetry](https://python-poetry.org/) Python package manager.
 [Having installed Poetry](https://python-poetry.org/docs/#installation) in the **global** namespace you may now run `poetry shell` to create a brand new [virtual environment](https://docs.python.org/3/tutorial/venv.html) and `poetry install`, in order to install the project's dependencies (development dependencies as well).

-### Creating & Using Spotify client credentials

-Start by visiting the [Spotify Developer Portal](https://developer.spotify.com/dashboard/login) and creating an account.
-You are also required to [create a Spotify client ID](https://developer.spotify.com/documentation/general/guides/app-settings/#register-your-app), which you will be using during development.
-You may reed more [here](https://developer.spotify.com/documentation/web-api/quick-start/).

 ### Installing pre-commit hooks

 The project utilizes the [pre-commit](https://pre-commit.com/) framework.
 Having [created a virtual environment and installed the required dependencies](#installing-poetry), you may run `pre-commit install --install-hooks` to install the [git hook scripts](https://github.com/billsioros/cookiecutter-pypackage/blob/master/.pre-commit-config.yaml).